pelias/query/README.md

 // get a variable
 var a = vs.var('input:name');

-// get the primative value of a variable var a = vs.var('input:name');
+// get the primitive value of a variable var a = vs.var('input:name');
 a.get(); // hackney city farm
 a.toString(); // hackney city farm